Poetry

 give me a hug

-I went up to it
+I went to it

-and ran my finger
+gently ran my finger

-over the small figurine
+over the figurine

-the mortal wounds and
+with mortal wounds

-the sadness of face
+sadness of face

-the crown of thorns
+crown of thorns

-best not to see things up too
+best not to see

-close
+things up close

-before leaving room 311
+to room 311

 on west 23rd street